-The Wider Countryside Butterfly Survey (WCBS) is the main scheme for monitoring population changes of the UK's common and widespread butterflies.
 It is important in both assessing the changing status of widespread butterfly species and in providing an indicator of the health of the wider countryside.
-Data from this scheme feeds into the UK Butterfly Monitoring Scheme (UKBMS).
+Data from our scheme feeds into the UK Butterfly Monitoring Scheme (UKBMS).

 Entering data for the WCBS

 1. Register at www.ukbms.org/mydata/ (register button is at top right hand side of the screen).
 When choosing your username on this website, it is helpful to us if you use your BTO username.

 2. Wait for us to email you to confirm that your account has been linked to your square(s).
 This can only be done during working hours, so please be patient.

 3. Once allocated the square, log in to the UKBMS website.
 Hover over ‘My Data’ along the top of the page, then hover over 'Walks' and then when it appears, click on 'My Walks'.